Updated: Oct 17, 2020

 It was written by the legendary author Hannery Flanagan

-In the first sentence, it is not necessary to include the parenthetical information – that information would be implied by the context surrounding it.
+In the first sentence, it is not necessary to include the parenthetical information – that information would be implied by the context surrounding it that the person had been ill.

 Let’s just flip it around into active voice, so you get the hang of it: